 Carly Simon

-Carly Simon started out as a member of a 60s duo with her sister.
+Carly Simon started out as a member of a duo with her sister.
+This was the time when rock music came of age.
 But in the early 1970s, she launched her solo career.
 Since then, she was best placed in the adult contemporary music category.
-Some of her biggest hit of the decade included the hit song You’re So Vain, and other fan favorites such as That’s The Way I’ve Always Heard it Should Be, Anticipation, Mockingbird, You Belong to Me, and Nobody Does it Better.
+Her distinctive voice and emotive lyrics made her a notable female pop artist of the era, resonating with audiences worldwide.
+Some of her biggest hits of the decade included the hit song You’re So Vain, and other fan favorites such as That’s The Way I’ve Always Heard it Should Be, Anticipation, Mockingbird, You Belong to Me, and Nobody Does it Better.

 Top 3 Hits